On Generalizations of Pairwise Compatibility Graphs: Introduction

 \section{Introduction}

 Gene orthology is one of the most accurate ways to describe differences and similarities in the composition of genomes from different species.
 Depending on the mode of descent from their common ancestor, genes can be orthologues (\textit{i.e.} genes that are derived by speciation) or paralogues (\textit{i.e.} genes that evolved through duplication) \cite{Fitch2000}.
 The delineation of orthologous relationships between genes is indispensable for the reconstruction of the evolution of species and their genomes \cite{Glover2019}.
 Indeed, the connection between phylogenetic tree and gene orthology plays an important role in many areas of biology \cite{Glover2019} and, at the same time, introduces numerous challenging problems in combinatorics and graph theory.
 Indeed, from a graph theoretical point of view, the orthology relation on the set of genes can be represented through a graph whose edges are defined by constraints in the phylogenetic tree representing the evolution of the corresponding species.
 This has lead to numerous problems on the so-called \emph{tree-definable} graph classes, \textit{i.e.} graphs that can be defined in terms of a tree.
 These problems have been widely studied and can be mainly divided into two groups depending whether the tree is \textit{(i)} vertex-labeled (leading for example to the class of cographs \cite{Corneil1981,Hellmuth2012,Jung1978,Lafond2014}) or \textit{(ii)} edge-labeled (leading for example to the class of leaf power graphs \cite{Eppstein2020,Fellows2008,NRT02}).
 In this paper we focus on the second group and more specifically on the class of {\em pairwise compatibility graphs} (PCGs) \cite{Calamoneri2016,KPM03,Rahman2020} which is a generalization of the class of leaf power graphs.
 A graph is a PCG if there exists an edge-weighted tree such that each leaf of the tree is a vertex of the graph, and an edge $\{x,y\}$ is present in the graph if and only if the weight of the path connecting leaves $x$ and $y$ in the tree lies within a given interval.
+This has been extended to $k$-interval PCGs, where $k$ given intervals are allowed~\cite{multiintervalPCG}.
 PCGs were first introduced in the context of sampling subtrees in a phylogenetic tree \cite{KPM03}, however they can be also used to model evolution in presence of specific biological events \cite{Hellmuth2017,Hellmuth2020_fitch2,Hellmuth2021_fitch3,Long2020}.
-Thus, the edge weights can be used to represent the number of biological events that have taken place in the evolution of $x$ and $y$ from their least common ancestor.
-During the last decade, PCGs have seen a significant amount of research mainly on determining their relation to other graph classes, see \textit{e.g.} \cite{Calamoneri2016,Rahman2020}.
+Indeed, the edge weights can represent the number of biological events that have taken place in the evolution of $x$ and $y$ from their least common ancestor.
+During the last decade, PCGs and their extensions have seen a significant amount of research mainly on determining their relation to other graph classes, see \textit{e.g.} \cite{Calamoneri2016,Rahman2020}.
+For example, PCGs whose underlying tree is a star are equivalent to \emph{double-threshold graphs}~\cite{kobayashi2022linear}.
+More generally, $k$-interval PCGs contain \emph{multithreshold graphs}, a new graph class that received considerable attention recently~\cite{jamison2020multithreshold,puleo2020some}.
+Indeed, $k$-threshold graphs are $\lceil k/2 \rceil$-interval PCGs whose underlying tree is a star.
+There are several open questions regarding the structure of multithreshold graphs, and PCGs can offer insights on these questions.
+Let us also mention that PCGs whose allowed interval is $\{1, 2, \ldots, k\}$ are known as \emph{$k$-leaf powers}.
+A longstanding open problem asked whether $k$-leaf powers could be recognized in polynomial time, which was answered positively very recently~\cite{lafond2022recognizing}.
+It is possible that the techniques developed there could be applicable to the problem of recognizing PCGs, but a deeper understanding of PCGs and their extensions is required before this can be answered.